 The Council uses a range of reports, reviews and updates to help inform what we do, and highlight areas for investigation and collaboration

-The biannual report provides an overview of progress in Central City over a 6 month period.
-The latest two reports are provided below.
+The biannual report provides an overview of progress in Central City over a six-month period.
+The latest four reports are provided below:

 David West of Premier Retail Marketing worked with businesses in Central City to understand the nature of retailing and current issues.
 This involved surveys, interviews and a workshop with retailers.

 The findings suggest that the retail and hospitality offer, public spaces, laneways and events all provide a positive point of difference and a vibrant place to do business.

 However, the Central City is noted as vulnerable, with a number of areas that would benefit from attention, including across themes of accessibility, wayfinding, engagement, marketing/attraction and social behaviour.

 Development Christchurch Ltd prepared a report on Barriers to Christchurch Central City Residential Development.
 This report identified some of the barriers to residential development in Central City and provided some analysis of these.